savob/statopt-python/README.md

 - [ ] Consider allowing the chaining of `.s4p` files to allow systems to be more flexible.
 For example allowing one to change the transmission line but keeping the same die-to-pad channel.
 - [ ] Speed up simulation of RX CTLE step. **Currently `lsim` is responsible for 90% of run time during adaption.**
   - Attempt to parallelize its operation across all channels in a given link configuration
-  - Consider replacing `lsim` with a covolution operation like what is done for pulse response generation.
+  - Consider replacing `lsim` with a convolution operation like what is done for pulse response generation.
 This is probably what goes on inside `lsim` but we could avoid repeatly calculating this repsonse by recording it the first time for a given CTLE.
 Then whenever the response is needed, read it from memory and convole which is much faster than recalculating the impulse reponse repeatedly.

 # Credit